mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ## Memory constraints
 If you are going to use large/combined panels make sure to check for [memory constraints](/doc/i2s_memcalc.md).

-NOTE: You can use PSRAM to expand the amount of memory available only on the ESP32-S3 and with Octal SPI-RAM (ESP32 S3 N8R8 variant).
-However, due to bandwidth limitations, the maximum output frequency is 10Mhz, which will limit the real world number of panels that can be chained without the refresh rate being impacted.
+NOTE: You can use SPIRAM/PSRAM to drive the HUB75 DMA buffer only on the ESP32-S3 and with Octal SPI-RAM (i.e. ESP32 S3 N8R8 variant).
+However, due to bandwidth limitations, the maximum output frequency is limited to approx. 16Mhz, which will limit the real world number of panels that can be chained without flicker being obvious.
+This is enabled at compile time, refer to [the build options](/doc/BuildOptions.md) to enable.

-For all other ESP32 variants (like the most popular ‘original’ ESP32), the hardware [only allows DMA transfer from *internal* SRAM](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA/issues/55), so you will be limited to the 200KB or so of usable SRAM of the ESP32 regardless of how many megabytes of PSRAM you may have connected.
+For all other ESP32 variants (like the most popular ‘original’ ESP32), [only *internal* SRAM can be used](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA/issues/55), so you will be limited to the ~200KB or so of 'free' SRAM regardless of how many megabytes of SPIRAM/PSRAM you may have connected.

 ## Can I use with a larger panel (i.e. 64x64px square panel)?
 If you want to use with a 64x64 pixel panel (typically a HUB75*E* panel) you MUST configure a valid *E_PIN* to your ESP32 and connect it to the E pin of the HUB75 panel!
 Hence the 'E' in 'HUB75E'